What do parents need to know about formula shortage? - NewsBreak

 If parents can’t find the brand of baby formula they typically use, Dr. Payal D. Adhikari, a Chicago-based pediatrician, said it is OK to switch between brands if the baby is healthy.

 “I really do recommend parents do that from the beginning because of this issue.
 If you run out of formula, if you’re traveling, you can’t get that same formula, you want your babies to be flexible and not be particularly stuck to a specific brand of formula,” Adhikari said.
-“The younger they are, the easier it is to just introduce multiple types of formula to make them flexible.”Man accused of faking own death found, maintains innocence
+“The younger they are, the easier it is to just introduce multiple types of formula to make them flexible.”Ascension Sacred Heart gets new $1.2 mil CT scanner

 Adhikari recommends that parents who are worried they won’t get their original formula start mixing the formula they already have with another brand so finicky babies can get the same flavor.